The MCM 2017 sessions:

 I6.
 Advances in Instrumentation and Techniques (including aberration correction, low voltage SEM & TEM etc.)

-Chairpersons: Michael Stöger-Pollach (AUS), Ferdinand Hofer (AUS)
+Chairpersons: Michael Stöger-Pollach (AUT), Ferdinand Hofer (AUT)

 Including aberration correction, analytical methods at unusual conditions like various beam energies, image contrast formation with respect to beam energy and all exciting new ideas on electron microscopy.